 - Nominations: 107

-It’s not often that a spinoff or sequel becomes even more beloved and successful than the original show; such is the case with “Frasier,” which follows the life of “Cheers” character Frasier Crane, a psychiatrist who returns to his native Seattle.
+It’s not often that a spinoff or sequel becomes even more beloved and successful than the original show, such is the case with “Frasier,” which follows the life of “Cheers” character Frasier Crane, a psychiatrist returning to his native Seattle.
 Starring Kelsey Grammer in the title role, the show was praised for its wit and comedic timing.
-“Frasier” held on to the record for most Primetime Emmy wins until 2016, when it was overtaken by the next show on this list.
+“Frasier” held the record for most Primetime Emmy wins until 2016 when it was overtaken by the next show on this list.

 - Wins: 59

 An adaptation of George R. R. Martin’s sprawling, unfinished series, “A Song of Ice and Fire,” HBO’s “Game of Thrones” places among the most beloved fantasy series in television history.
 Over eight seasons, viewers were introduced to an expansive roster of characters and quickly learned not to get too attached, as even fan favorites weren’t spared from the possibility of sudden death and destruction.
 The series has won the Emmy for Outstanding Drama Series three times out of eight consecutive nominations and has also been recognized for its acting performances, directing, writing, costumes, makeup, and many more Creative Arts fields.